 Fact: This theory is entirely backward.
 In truth, it is terrorism that has shaped Israeli policy, not the other way around.
 Israel has repeatedly offered compromises in an effort to achieve peace with its neighbors.
 Today, it remains committed to reaching a peace agreement that would lead to the establishment of a Palestinian state beside Israel.
 Click here to learn more.

-Fact: The term “apartheid” refers to the official government policy of racial segregation formerly practiced in South Africa.
-Under apartheid black South Africans could not vote and were not citizens of the country in which they are the overwhelming majority of the population.
+Fact: Under the Afrikaner government in South Africa, black South Africans could not vote and were not citizens of the country in which they are the overwhelming majority of the population.
 Arab citizens of the State of Israel, just like their Jewish counterparts, enjoy full and complete citizenship rights, including the right to vote and be represented in the government.
 Palestinians from the territories are allowed to work in Israel and receive similar pay and benefits to their Jewish counterparts.
 They are allowed to attend schools and universities.
 Currently, twelve non-Jews (ten Arabs, two Druze) are members of the Seventeenth Knesset and an Arab currently serves on the Supreme Court.
 No such opportunities were possible for South African blacks.
 Click here to learn more.

 Myth: “Israel ‘occupies’ the West Bank and Gaza and the violence can only end when the occupation ends.”